 What we do

-We work alongside the NHS, offering professional counselling and therapy that complements and supports medical treatment.
-Our team of skilled counsellors and therapists specialise in supporting those with cancer.
+We offer professional counselling and complementary therapies to support people affected by cancer.
 The services we offer are 100% free of charge and are tailored to each individual’s needs.
+They are designed to work alongside existing medical treatments.
 We provide a place where people can share feelings and thoughts without guilt or the fear of upsetting anyone.
 We’ll listen to the things people can’t always say to their loved ones, with no judgement.

 We are a charity, and rely on the generosity of the public to keep our doors open.
 This includes donations and fundraising from supporters and former clients, and the hard work of our amazing volunteers.Our vision, mission and values

 Cavendish Cancer Care believes that people affected by cancer have unique needs that cannot always be fully addressed by their health care providers and social support networks.
 We offer a safe space for people to talk, and someone to help them deal with the way cancer has affected them and their life.
 We strive to support you as an individual, seeing the person, not the illness.